AbiE216/MechaCar_Statistical_Analysis/README.md

 ### t-Tests on Suspension Coils
 ![PSI_tTest](https://user-images.githubusercontent.com/106715300/194179158-82aca9f7-936f-48e7-8f55-305947c5504d.png)
 The t-Tests performed here show the difference in P-values based on how the lot affects the PSI for any given car, and thus a null hypothesis and alternative hypotheis are created, per the image above: alternative hypothesis: true mean is not equal to 1500.
 For Lot 1 and Lot 2, the p-values are well above the 5% confidence level, which suggests that we reject the alternate hypothesis and accept the Null.
 For Lot 3, the p-value sits at 4.2% which is below the 5% confidence interval, meaning we accept the alternative hypothesis.
 The PSI for lot 3 is outside of the normal mean.
 Which fits with the above conclusion.

+## Study Design: MechaCar vs Competition
+### Metrics:
+The most important Metrics when I look at cars are safety, gas mileage, cost, and maintaince needs.
+A car that needs a lot of maintainance or has a track record of falling apart quickly is not something most people want.
+Spending less where possible as well as spending less on gas are also important.
+Safety especially involving female drivers are an important factor.
+### Null and Alternative Hypothesis:
+Null: MechaCar performs the same as its competition with a 95% confidence interval.
+Alternative: MechaCar does not perform the same as it competition, either better or worse.
+### Statistical test for hypothesis testing.
+I want to start with linear regression, this allows me to look at p-values for each of the variables above and decide what is significant.
+Then I want to use scatter plots and line of fit to ensure that variables are tested as separately as possible.
+Finally I want to use a two tailed t-test, to measure p-value for safety features against both car companies; specifically this test should show if MechaCar performs either better or worse compared to the competitor.